palmaraz/SaniVult/README.md

 -   [R](https://cran.r-project.org/)
 -   [RStudio](https://www.rstudio.com/)

 A suite of [R](https://cran.r-project.org/) packages were used in this project.
-I am [grateful](https://github.com/Pakillo/grateful) to all the people involved in the development of these open-source packages:
+I am [grateful](https://github.com/Pakillo/grateful) to all the people involved in the development of these open-source packages.
+Run the following [R](https://cran.r-project.org/) command from within the project for producing a reference list of the packages used:

 ```R
 grateful::cite_packages(out.format = "rmd", out.dir = file.path(getwd(), "analysis"))
 ```

+A list of these packages is placed at the [end](#r-packages-used-in-this-project) of this document.

 <p align="right">(<a href="#top">back to top</a>)</p>